kgisl/pythonFDP/manual/sortPythonic.md

         for _ in A + B if len(A) and len(B)
     ] + A + B
 ```
 A general purpose `merge` function which can merge **sorted arrays** in ascending order of their elements.
 The merge is accomplished by popping the element from either `A` or `B`, and then adding the remnants of `A` and `B`.

-Review the first test in the http://bit.ly/mergeSortCD session.
+- Review the first test in the http://bit.ly/mergeSortCD session.
+- if you attempt to merge two arrays and avoid duplicates, then try http://j.mp/unionListCC

 ```python
 from itertools import zip_longest